j-quelly/gscp/readme.md

 	- [ ] write tests
 - [ ] test remote is working
 	- [ ] may need php_memcache.dll and memcached service
+- [ ] confirm there is no issue with memcached othewise switch to redis
+		- [ ] memcache removed temporarily
+- [ ] look into security concerns with using JWT
 - [x] confirm use of APIController.php (index)